Cabin amenities include fully equipped kitchens, linens, satellite TV, WiFi, picnic table, charcoal grill, fire-pit, and outdoor lawn furniture.

 The Moose Lake Improvement Association has ongoing fishery improvements projects on Moose Lake.
-One of which is a fish crib project with the placing of 100 cribs in Moose Lake.
+One of which is a fish crib project with the placing of 19 cribs in Moose Lake in 2018.
 For more information, visit the Moose Lake Improvement Association.

 Hayward is a vacation destination in northern Wisconsin!
 Activities await visitors any season.
-From fishing and shopping year-round , to watersports and ATV riding in the summer and snowmobiling and cross country skiing during the winter months.
+From fishing, hunting and shopping year-round , to watersports, golf and ATV/UTV riding in the summer and snowmobiling and cross country skiing during the winter months.

 Hayward is home to world class events and attractions such as the American Birkebeiner, Fresh Water Fishing Hall of Fame, Lumberjack World Championships, Wilderness Walk, Chequamegon Fat Tire Festival, and a number of seasonal festivals, the Hayward area attracts thousands of visitors each year from around the globe.

 Here are some links to additional information: